emberjs/rfcs/text/0617-rfc-stages.md

 ### Changes to RFC meta

-RFC meta is the block of text at the start of an RFC that includes data about its stage, links to relevant info, etc.
+RFC meta ("frontmatter") is the block of text at the start of an RFC that includes data about its stage, links to relevant info, etc.

 Before: